JabArmen/ECommerceProject2022/FEATURES.md

    25) Change theme option in the footer

-   26) GIthub popup
+   26) GIthub popup 3 seconds after you first land on the home page

    27) Paypal

-   28) Address confirmation
+   28) Address confirmation info

-   29) Credit card
+   29) Credit card info

-   30) Armen's thing
+   30) API call to Urban dictionary to show the definition of the word 'sussy'